-The most recent article is on top (content in paragraph form is the information in the email that Pat sends along with article):
+The most recent article is on top in blue font (content in paragraph form is the information in the email that Pat sends along with article):

 January 23, 2020